ancodeUDW/cheerio/readme.md

   * clever-like guy or girl for the quotes
   * smiling guy or girl for the cheerful quotes
   * check another type for custom list

+### Note:
+* avoid using react-native@0.56.0 if you are developing in windows, because as for today looks like it is not working